mdsimpson/wordpress-plugin-shortcodes-actions-filters/readme.txt

 Add PHP Code to create your own Shortcodes, Actions and Filters.

-Can import your shortcodes from Shortcode Exec PHP plugin which is no longer supported.
+Can import your shortcodes from Shortcode Exec PHP plugin (which is no longer supported).

 Provides a place to add your code that is more convenient than putting it in your theme's functions.php file.